October 13–14, 2017

-CollabFest at UNT is a celebration and exploration of all things collaborative piano.
-At the heart of the matter, the collaborative arts are about teamwork, community building, generous sharing of self, and the sheer joy of making music intimately with another musician.
+CollabFest is a celebration and exploration of all things collaborative piano.
+At the heart of the matter, the collaborative arts are about teamwork, community building, generous sharing of self, and the sheer joy of making music intimately with another human being.
 CollabFest celebrates this!

-We invite you to join us for this exciting inaugural event and hope to see you at UNT on October 22!
+We invite you to join us for this exciting 2nd annual event and hope to see you at UNT on October 13 and 14!

 Elvia Puccinelli and Steven Harlos,